-Want to setup a company?
-This will tell you about tax laws in Cambodia, you have to know about taxation for a LLC which is the most common company type in Cambodia.
+Want to setup a company in Cambodia?
+This will tell you about tax laws for a LLC, which is the most common company type in Cambodia.

-The country has a tax on foreign earned income accrured abroad differently than if it were made onshore.
-Theusual approximate percentage for offshore tax, from our research, and these things do change, is 0%.
-Cambodia does not have known exemptions to transfer in income earned abroad earned abroad.
-Taxes are quite low in Cambodia because the rate which LLC will pay tax is 20%.
-This ranks Cambodia as 63rd overall in terms of corporate tax rate worldwide. . .
+Cambodia taxes resident entities on their worldwide income.
+The usual approximate tax rate for offshore income, from our research, and these things do change, is 20%.
+Cambodia may not have exemptions to transfer in income earned abroad.
+Taxes are lower than average in Cambodia as the rate which a LLC will pay tax is 20%.
+This ranks Cambodia as 70th overall in terms of corporate tax rate worldwide.

-The value added tax (VAT) rate in KH is 10.00%, which ranks Cambodia as 63rd overall in terms of value added tax rate worldwide.
-In terms of other taxation, an employer will contribute 0.80% to the equivalent of a social security fund and an employee will contribute 0.00%.
+The value added tax (VAT) rate in Cambodia is 10.00%, which ranks the country as 47th overall in terms of value added tax rate worldwide.
+In terms of other taxation, an employer will contribute 2.10% to the equivalent of a social security fund and an employee will contribute 1.30%.
 The overall complexity of the tax system is medium.
 This is measured by average time to comply with a country's labor tax requirements is as it is 84hours.
 Contributing to this is the number of yearly labor tax payments, which is 12 in KH.

 Thin cap laws aren't officially enacted.
 Thin capitalisation refers to any sort of requirements on given company with respect todebt-to-asset ratios.
-A dividend is distributions of a company profit, established by the board, to a class of its shareholders.
+Dividends received from a resident company are not taxable.
+Dividends received from a foreign company are subject to corporate income tax.
+Dividends are distributions of company profits, established by the board, to a class of its shareholders.
 Dividends can be either cash payments, shares of stock, or other property.
-The capital gains taxation rate in KHis 0%.
+Capital Gains are subject to corporate income tax at standard rates.
 A capital gains tax is levied on the profits that a corporation or natural person realizes when he or she sells sells a capital asset for a price that is higher than the purchase price.

 There is no known tax on wealth in Cambodia.
-There are no known inheritance taxes in Cambodia.
+There are no known inheritance and transfer taxes in Cambodia.
+There are real property taxes.
 There are not many well know research and development tax relieft in this country.

-The above is not tax or legal advice for your individual personal tax obligations.
-We are able to to reference you to a lawyerin Cambodia who can properly advise you.
+The above is not tax or legal advice for your specific tax obligations.
+We are able to refer you to a lawyer in Cambodia who can properly advise you.
 Ready to get started?
-Click the free consultation button above.
+Click the free consultation button above or press Incorporate now if you are in a hurry.

 It takes approximately 23 hours to file and prepare documents for a Cambodia Civil law.